-In a food processor, combine the almond flour, syrup, flax egg, coconut oil, vanilla, baking powder, and salt.
-Pulse for several seconds, until a ball forms.
+- In a food processor, combine the almond flour, whole wheat pastry flour, baking powder, coconut sugar, ground flax seeds, cornstarch, and coconut oil.
+Pulse for several seconds to combine.
+Add water and vodka and pulse again until a ball forms.

-Pour the blueberry filling into the pre-baked pie crust.
-Top with cookie cutouts and bake for 20 - 25 minutes, until the top is golden brown.
+- Pour the blueberry filling into the pre-baked pie crust.
+Top with cookie cutouts and bake for 20 to 25 minutes, until the top is golden brown.

 Finally, my food blog friends and are got together to celebrate the joys of Pi Day.
 I’m so excited to share with you these fun recipes.
 Some of them may not be vegan or even vegetarian.
 Feel free to reach out to me if you’d like ideas for veganizing them.

 If you’re a pie fan like, me then I know you’re going this 21-pie salute to the National Pi Day Celebration!